sipgate-io/sipgateio-sendfax-java/README.md

 ## How It Works

-In `App.main()` we check that the user provides the recipient phone number and an existing PDF:
+In `SendFax.main()` we check that the user provides the recipient phone number and an existing PDF:

 ```java